 What’s To Know?

 Back in 2018, Aragon launched a program called Flock – a grants funnel to reward Aragon contributors with capital to build out extensions and tools to further the Aragon ecosystem.
-Some of the more notable outcomes of this program include projects like 1Hive and Aragon Mesh.
+Aragon has stated that some of the more notable outcomes of this program include projects like 1Hive and Aragon Mesh.

 Autark was one of those grant recipients, originally receiving funding to the tune of 390k DAI and 350k ANT (vested over 4 years) via AGP-19.

 However, Flock was ultimately disbanded for a suite of reasons including lack of accountability, high coordination costs, and difficult KPIs to monitor success.
-Looking at this from both sides, it’s understandable that the Aragon Foundation would cut the ties on a program that was spending such a vast amount of funding on initiatives – like Autark – which demonstrated little value to the existing ecosystem from the perspective of Aragon.
+Looking at this from both sides, it’s understandable that the Aragon Foundation would cut the ties on a program that was spending such a vast amount of funding on initiatives – like Autark – which Aragon says has demonstrated little value to the existing ecosystem.

 On the flip side, many of the grant recipients – like Autark – were entirely reliant on this project to keep the lights on.
 While all seemed to be going well when Autark applied (and passed a vote with an overwhelming majority) for their second grant – AGP-73 – it looks like this is where things get rocky.